ILIAS-eLearning/ILIAS/SECURITY.md

 * It outlines how vulnerabilities should be handled by developers.
 * This policy outlines how security issues and incidents should be reported effectively and how they are handled by the responsible team, the ILIAS Security Group.
-* It includes aspects of documenting, adressing and remediating vulnerabilities and promotes the sharing of information concerning vulnerabilities
+* It includes aspects of documenting, addressing and remediating vulnerabilities and promotes the sharing of information concerning vulnerabilities

 This document is NOT a guideline on how to set up and operate an ILIAS installation securely.

-This document is NOT a guideline on how to set up and operate an ILIAS installation securely.
-Such instructions can be found in [docs/configuration/secure.md](../configuration/secure.md).
+Such instructions can be found in [docs/configuration/secure.md](docs/configuration/secure.md).

 [//]: # (END about)